psaikido/hugle.uk/content/prose/thesium/030-perception.md

 ![planet buster - capn-damo deviantart.com](/images/thesium/planet-buster.jpg)

 A tiny red light blipped.

-It blipped again and so Kronos gradually began the process of waking up.
+After a short pause, it blipped again and so Kronos gradually began the process of waking up.

 A drone craft was returning a report and he had to rouse himself, but this was